david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

     source /opt/intel/openvino/bin/setupvars.sh

+## <a name="Setup"></a> Setup
+For using the Model Optimizer from the command line, only OpenVINO is required.
+For using the Deep Learning Workbench, there is an additional requirement for docker and an initial configuration step for the Workbench.

+### Setup the DL Workbench
+This step will take about 15 - 20 minutes to complete.

+cd /opt/intel/openvino/deployment_tools/tools/workbench

+Example Use:
+./run_dl_workbench -PACKAGE_PATH <openvino archive path>
+Use:
+./run_dl_workbench -PACKAGE_PATH ~/Downloads/l_openvino_toolkit_2020.tar.gz

 ## <a name="Exercises"></a> Exercises

 The following series of exercises guide you through using samples of increasing complexity.
 As you move through each exercise you will get a sense of how to use OpenVINO™ in more sophisticated use cases.